 One write data mask (DM#) pin for each 8 data bits (DQ) will be supported on DDR4 SDRAMs, consistent with the implementation on DDR3 SDRAMs.
 It has identical timings on write operations as the data bits as shown above, and though used in a unidirectional manner, is internally loaded identically to data bits to ensure matched system timing.
-DM# is not used during read cycles, however, x16 organization as DBI# during write cycles if enabled by the MR5[A11] setting.
-For more detail see section "Data Mask (DM), Data Bus Inversion (DBI)".
+DM# is not used during read cycles, however, DM# of x8 bit organization can be used as TDQS during write cycles if enabled by the MR1[A11] setting and x8 organization as DBI# during write cycles if enabled by the MR5[A11] setting.
+For more detail see section "Data Mask (DM), Data Bus Inversion (DBI) and TDQS".